designstem/projects/triangles/math-polygon.md

 ## Polygons are composed by triangles.

-For example a polygon with four edges can be divided into two triangles, properly connected.
+For example a polygon with four edges can be divided into two triangles.

 -